realitymediabook/realitymediabook.github.io/_chapters/chapter09.md

 ---

-TThis is another double gallery.
+This is another double gallery.
 The first room illustrates the history up to our two reality media; the second illustrates how AR (or more interest here than VR) redefines public space yet again and increases the risk to our predigital notion of privacy.

 ####Media technologies and the reconfiguring of public and private space.

-####The redefinition of public and private through AR
+####AR redefine public and private space
-AR (much more than VR) and privacy in second gallery
-    Capture of room using SLAM
+Using the example of LIDAR from the iphone

 \[LINK TO PRIVACY GALLERY\]